 To put it simply, it’s a sudden, very short period of sleep that occurs when you’re not intending to snooze.
-You might feel it coming on as your eyelids droop, your head starts nodding, and your thoughts start wondering.
-Just like during nightly sleep, outside stimuli fades away.
-You then jolt awake, all of a sudden realizing you have no memory of the past few seconds.
+You might feel it coming on as your eyelids droop, your head starts nodding, and your thoughts start wandering.
+Just like during nightly sleep, outside stimuli fade away.
+You then jolt awake, all of a sudden realizing you have no memory of the last few seconds.

 Often, people’s eyes won’t close for a long period of time.
 You may just see their eyes roll back, or they may just stare blankly or have slower eye movement.
 Others can snore and even have very brief dreams.
 Hypnic muscle jerks, that feeling of jolting awake or a sensation of falling, is also common.

 “Scientists haven’t come up with a hard-and-fast definition of what is considered “micro” sleep,” explains sleep researcher Dr. Jade Wu, Ph.D.
 “But sleep researchers generally think of a microsleep episode as any brief ‘blips’ of sleep lasting between 1 and 15 seconds.”

 Snapping out of it after a second or two doesn’t mean you’re good as new though.
 Research suggests impairments to decision-making capabilities during and after awakening from microsleeps.

 To learn more about microsleeps, we need to look into what’s actually happening within the brain.
 The line between asleep and awake isn’t as simple as an on-off switch.
 Research actually suggests that sleep and wakefulness may exist more on a spectrum.

 Here’s What Is Happening Inside Your Brain While You Day-Doze